dimitargrozdanov2/EmployeeArrivalTracker/README.md

 1. Pagination now works with DateTime and pagination shows results of 20 per page.
 Previous and Next pages now work correctly.
 2. Session cannot be stored in the token due to a new httpcontext instance.
 Another option is to use InMemory Database to store the token in Redis and set ttl for each token.
 3. DateTime can be implemented with a range (from and to) and return the result which covers the range.
+4. Logs from Exceptions can be logged at C:\Windows\logs so they are only hosted on the local machine and not on production.